 By late June 2016, we served subpoenas and deposition notices on Citizens, Bank of America, Hartford, Homeowner’s Choice, Orchid Underwriters, and Universal Property and Casualty.
 All the depositions were set for July 6, 2016.
 Almost immediately after the subpoenas were served, we started receiving calls from attorneys on behalf of those entities.
 They wanted to know what the depositions and case were about.
 We explained and offered to cancel the depositions upon receipt of self-authenticating business record certifications containing the requested records.

 We were able to cancel the Orchid depo on July 5th.
 The following day, Bank of America hand-delivered their certification and records.
 So that deposition was immediately canceled.
-During the day on July 6th, none of the other four entities appeared for their depositions but multiple conversations were had with their attorneys to make arrangements for them to get us certifications and records.
+During the day on July 6th, none of the other four entities appeared for their depositions but we had multiple conversations with their attorneys to make arrangements for them to get us certifications and records.
 We obtained certificates of non-appearances for the entities that did not show up, and eventually obtained and reviewed all the records we requested.

 In all, we acquired approximately 2,200 pages of evidence.
 And most importantly, these proved what our client had been saying all along!
 He had adequate coverage.
 He made payments for three years after the alleged default date.
 And, he only stopped making payments because he reached a breaking point after over a year’s worth of timely payments were rejected.
 What reasonable person keeps sending money to a bank that sends the money back, and keeps trying to foreclose based on a lie anyway?